 - Clean chilies discarding the stems and seeds.

-- Place them on a bowl and cover with hot water.
-Allow to soak for 15 minutes.
+- Place them in a bowl and cover them with hot water.
+Allow soaking for 15 minutes.

 - Roast tomatoes and onion until slightly charred.

-- Place chilies and all spices on a blender.
-Add tomatoes, onion, 2 cups of water and vinegar.
+- Place chilies and all spices in a blender.
+Add tomatoes, onion, 2 cups of water, and vinegar.

 - Blend on high for 2-3 minutes or until you’ll have a smooth sauce.

-- Place the meat into your insta/pressure pot (read notes).
-Pour over the chili sauce and coat very well the meat.
+- Place the meat into your instant/pressure pot (read notes).
+Pour over the meat the chili sauce and coat it very well.

-- Add enough water to cover the meat for about 3-inch (8 cm) and add salt.
+- Add enough water to cover the meat for about 3 inches (8 cm) and add salt.